 Although Termidor is expensive it is extremely good at keeping termites out of a house.
 The ability of the system installed and the chemical used will be determined by the quality of the installation.

-A termite reticulation system cost will start at $2000 and go up from there again the total cost will depend on the size of the house.
+A termite reticulation system cost will start at around $1000 and go up from there.
+Again the total cost will depend on the size of the house and what’s involved.